MacKentoch/js-air-app-beta/README.md

-# js-air-app-beta
+# JS Air beta
-> JS Air app Beta feedbacks
+> JS Air appplication Beta feedbacks

 ### Just submit an issue and please add details (*as much as possible*).